auto scaling observability

 Finally, these constraints and requirements mean that almost every application made—whether a consumer mobile app or a backend payments application—needs to be a distributed system.
 A distributed system is an environment where different components are spread across multiple computers on a network.
 These devices split up the work, harmonizing their efforts to complete the job more efficiently than if a single device had been responsible.

-The Key Components of Observability:
+**The Key Components of Observability**

 Observability in distributed systems is achieved through three main components: monitoring, logging, and tracing.

-Benefits of Observability in Distributed Systems:
+**Benefits of Observability in Distributed Systems**

 Adopting observability practices in distributed systems offers several benefits:

-Observability enables engineers to quickly identify and resolve issues by providing detailed insights into system behavior.
+1. Enhanced Troubleshooting: Observability enables engineers to quickly identify and resolve issues by providing detailed insights into system behavior.
 With real-time monitoring, log analysis, and tracing capabilities, engineers can pinpoint the root cause of problems and take appropriate actions, minimizing downtime and improving system reliability.

-By closely monitoring system metrics, engineers can identify performance bottlenecks and optimize system resources.
+2. Performance Optimization: By closely monitoring system metrics, engineers can identify performance bottlenecks and optimize system resources.
 Observability allows for proactive capacity planning and efficient resource allocation, ensuring optimal performance even under high loads.

-Observability facilitates the monitoring of system changes and their impact on the overall performance.
+3. Efficient Change Management: Observability facilitates monitoring system changes and their impact on overall performance.
 Engineers can track changes in metrics and easily identify any deviations or anomalies caused by updates or configuration changes.
-This helps in maintaining system stability and avoiding unexpected issues.
+This helps maintain system stability and avoid unexpected issues.

 **How This Affects Failures**